-Manage your products and inventory, synchronize stock with web sites, automate purchasing and receiving, and much more.
-The Order Manager has inventory covered: from managing kits and assemblies to multi-level pricing and quantity discounts.
+Manage your products and inventory, synchronize stock with web sites, automate drop-shipping, inventory replenishment, receiving, and much more.
+The Order Manager has inventory covered: from managing kits and assemblies to multi-level pricing and quantity discounts, even Amazon inventory management to keep your critical seller ratings high.

 At the core of the inventory management capabilities of the Stone Edge Order Manager is your product catalog.
 The program offers tremendous flexibility for maintaining your product catalog, pricing and more.
 Editing products, importing and exporting products, and keeping your stock levels synchronized across multiple sales channels has never been easier.